gasawase/BookHarbour-iteration2/Documentation/ProjectTimeline.md

 Once the MVP is complete and stable, **Phase 2** will focus on enhancing the app’s functionality, customization, and visual appeal.
 The goal is to transform **BookHarbour** from a simple EPUB reader into a **highly customizable digital library experience**.

 ### 📚 **Key Goals for Phase 2:**
 - **Advanced Library Organization:** Enable users to group books into customizable collections, genres, or shelves.
 - **Bookshelf Decoration:** Allow users to visually customize their digital bookshelves with themes, colors, and layouts.
-- **Enhanced Metadata Management:** Expand metadata options, including user-defined fields and bulk editing capabilities.
+- **Room Decoration:** Introduce immersive customization options for a cozy digital reading space.
+- **Enhanced Navigation:** Provide an intuitive system for cycling between multiple uniquely designed bookshelves.

 ---